 What is a VPN extension for Chrome?

 A VPN extension for Chrome is typically a browser-level tool that routes your browser traffic through a server operated by the provider.
 Some extensions are true VPN tunnels that also shield non-Chrome apps if the provider’s desktop/mobile app is installed. others are browser proxies that only affect Chrome traffic.
 The key distinctions matter: true VPNs encrypt traffic across the entire device via a system-wide app, while many free Chrome extensions only mask traffic from Chrome, may not protect other apps, and can introduce WebRTC leaks if not configured correctly.
 When you choose a Chrome extension, you’re often balancing convenience against scope of protection, speed, and data limits.
+Airplay not working with vpn heres how to fix it and if its even possible 2026

 Free vs paid: what you lose and gain with free Chrome VPN extensions